For many years, GreenTech

 primarily motivated by the value of the initial PR.

-(7) The waste stream from BTL is greater than from CTL.
+(6) The waste stream from BTL is greater than from CTL.

-Of course, when the feedstock is at negative price, as it sometimes
+Of course, when the feedstock is at negative price, as it

-fuels.
+for liquid fuels.

-reactor, when properly designed, can be scaled down by more than
+designed, can be scaled down by

-four orders of magnitude from typical commercial CTL or GTL sizes
+more than four orders of magnitude from typical commercial

-with little effect on cost effectiveness, general design, or
+CTL or GTL sizes with little effect on cost effectiveness,

-engineering parameters.
-(The diameter of the tubes used in the
+general design, or engineering parameters.
+(The diameter of

-FTS reactor will be the same whether the fuel production is 3
+the tubes used in the FTS reactor will be the same whether

-gal/day or 30,000 bbl/day.)
-The same is true of all the other
+the fuel production is 3 gal/day or 30,000 bbl/day.)
+The same

-major plant components except the waste heat conversion, so efficiency
+the waste heat conversion, so efficiency suffers a little at

-suffers a little at smaller scale.
-Still, our detailed simulations
+smaller scale.
+Still, our detailed simulations are showing

-are showing 33% efficiency at the 200 kW size, 45% efficiency
+33% efficiency at the 200 kW size, 45% efficiency at the 2-MW

-at the 2-MW plant size, 53% at 20 MW, and 58% at 250 MW.
+plant size, 53% at 20 MW, and 58% at 250 MW.

 The other major difference

-between our approach and that of some other groups advocating “closing
+between our approach and that of some other groups advocating “closing the carbon cycle” (making

-fuels from CO2) is
+fuels from CO2) is that we have concluded the best

-CO2 to CO in an RWGS
+routes will all begin by reducing CO2 to CO in an

-put several decades of
+to instead put several

-CO2 and H2 sent
+with the CO2 and H2 sent directly into an FT reactor.

-directly into an FT reactor.
-There have been a number of laboratory
+There have been a number of laboratory experiments suggesting

-be possible; but if the slow progress over the past decade is
+might eventually be possible; but if the slow progress over

-a valid indicator, it is many decades away.
-The Windfuels
+the past decade is a valid indicator, it is many decades away.

 Making an RFTS plant work optimally requires numerous changes compared to a